 The law applicable to the Commission's determination of a reimbursable state-mandated program is article XIII B, section 6 of the California Constitution, Government Code section 17500 et seq., and related case law.

-The Commission [adopted/modified] the proposed statement of decision to [approve/deny] the test claim at the hearing by a vote of [vote count will be included in the final statement of decision].
+The Commission adopted the revised final staff analysis and proposed statement of decision to partially approve the test claim at the hearing by a vote of 6 to 1.

 Summary of the Findings